adafruit/circup/README.rst

 .. note::

-    If you find a bug, or you want to suggest an enhancement or new feature feel free to submit a bug report or pull request here:
+    If you find a bug, or you want to suggest an enhancement or new feature feel free to create an issue or submit a pull request here:

     https://github.com/adafruit/circup